CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/INSTRUCTION.md

 ## Submit

-If you have modified any of the `CMakeLists.txt` files at all (aside from the list of `SOURCE_FILES`), mentions it explicity.
 Beware of any build issues discussed on the Google Group.

 Open a GitHub pull request so that we can see that you have finished.